bcgov/aries-vcr/README.md

 # Endnotes

-[^1]: A thing with distinct and independent existence such as a person, organization, concept, or device.
-Source: [Verifiable Claims Data Model and Representations 1.0](https://www.w3.org/2017/05/vc-data-model/CGFR/2017-05-01/#dfn-entity).
+<b id="f1">1:</b> A thing with distinct and independent existence such as a person, organization, concept, or device.
+Source: [Verifiable Claims Data Model and Representations 1.0](https://www.w3.org/2017/05/vc-data-model/CGFR/2017-05-01/#dfn-entity). [↩](#a1)

-[^2]: A verifiable credential is a tamper-evident credential that has authorship that can be cryptographically verified.
+<b id="f2">2:</b> A verifiable credential is a tamper-evident credential that has authorship that can be cryptographically verified.
 Source: [W3C
-Verifiable Credentials Data Model 1.0](https://w3c.github.io/vc-data-model/#dfn-credential)
+Verifiable Credentials Data Model 1.0](https://w3c.github.io/vc-data-model/#dfn-credential) [↩](#a2)